|

 are the dues and how are they used?

 Currently the dues are $50 per household for a one-year membership.
-In

-charges.
-100% of the dues collected are rolled back into the improvement
+the monthly Internet charges.
+100% of the dues collected are rolled

-of University Hills.
-All labor is voluntary. |
+back into the improvement of University Hills.
+All labor is voluntary.

 Why

-is it important to give my contact information to the Neighborhood Association?
+is it important to give my contact information to the Neighborhood

-To be a healthy and safe neighborhood we need to look out for one another.
+To be a healthy and safe neighborhood we need to look out for one

-Therefore your neighbors need to know who you are, who lives in your house,
+another.
+Therefore your neighbors need to know who you are, who

-if you have kids and how old they are.
-Also sharing of information helps
+lives in your house, if you have kids and how old they are.
+Also

-us to get to know each other and become closer friends. |
+sharing of information helps us to get to know each other and become

 Will

-the Association provide the University Hills contact database to any other
+the Association provide the University Hills contact database to

-organization or business?
+any other organization or business?

-No. The Neighborhood Association will only use the information for neighborhood
+No. The Neighborhood Association will only use the information for

-unless given permission. |
+directory unless given permission. |

 Does